 Discover the unmissable festivals coming to Edinburgh this spring.

-From the wonders of science to traditional music, food and drink and outdoor cinema, take a look at some of the fantastic festivals coming to Scotland’s capital this spring.
+From the wonders of science to traditional music and food and drink, take a look at some of the fantastic festivals coming to Scotland’s capital this spring.

 Edinburgh Science Festival